Metal injection molding

 What we do

-MIM Feasibility Review
+Metal Injection Molding Feasibility Review

 Assess whether MIM suits your part based on geometry, expected volume, material direction, and tolerance requirements.

-Drawing & DFM Coordination
+Drawing & DFM Review

 Identify wall thickness concerns, undercuts, secondary machining needs, and features that affect production stability or cost.